 Any movement of animals from one approved protocol to another approved protocol must have prior approval by the IACUC.
 Typically, animal movement between protocols is a result of excess unmanipulated animals being available after a study or teaching exercise is completed.
 No movement of animals from one protocol to another will be allowed if standard operating procedures for animal care and use are compromised.
-Specific criteria allowing the movement of animals from one protocol to another protocol to another, this will be conducted in a manner which at least maintains accurate documentation of animal care and use activity.
+Specific criteria allowing the movement of animals from one protocol should be determined on a case by case basis.
+In general, when animals are moved from one protocol to another, this will be conducted in a manner which at least maintains accurate documentation of animal care and use activity.
 For example, when both protocols are approved and both protocols use the same species, transfer of animals should involve an appropriate adjustment in records that keep track of animal use within each protocol.
 Requests for transfer of animals from one protocol to another typically include the following:

-- (1) Donating PI name and protocol number - (2) Species and number of animals to be transferred - (3) Status of animals to be transferred i.e., naive - (4) Recipient PI's name and protocol number

-- (5) Location of animals under the donating PI and location the animals will be under the recipient PI - (6) Rationale as why using animals that have previously undergone procedures will not affect interpretation of data
+- (1) Donating PI name and protocol number - (2) Species and number of animals to be transferred - (3) Status of animals to be transferred i.e., naive - (4) Recipient PI's name and protocol number - (5) Location of animals under the donating PI and location the animals will be under the recipient PI - (6) Confirmation of previous transfers - (7) Basic health history of the animals to be transferred - (8) Rationale as why using animals that have previously undergone procedures will not affect interpretation of data